dotnet/AspNetCore.Docs/aspnetcore/blazor/components/lifecycle.md

 The `Render` lifecycle:

-1. If this isn't the component's first render or [`ShouldRender`](#suppress-ui-refreshing) is evaluated as `false`, don't perform any further operations on the component.
+1. If this isn't the component's first render or [`ShouldRender`](#suppress-ui-refreshing) is evaluated as `false`, don't perform further operations on the component.
 1. Build the render tree diff (difference) and render the component.
 1. Await the DOM to update.
 1. Call [`OnAfterRender{Async}`](#after-component-render).